marshallrichards/turbodrone/README.md

 * WiFi Dongle ([recommend ALFA Network AWUS036ACM](https://www.amazon.com/Network-AWUS036ACM-Long-Range-Wide-Coverage-High-Sensitivity/dp/B08BJS8FXD) or similar)
   * drone broadcasts its own WiFi network so your computer will have to connect to it.
+  * Not totally necessary because you can use your computer's built-in WiFi radio to connect to the drone's network, but nice to have that way you can stay connected to the internet while flying the drone.

 ## Setup